A Crone Cabin in the Woods … with a Pool?

 The image of the crone stayed with me into my 30’s, even as I moved from one boring apartment to the next.
 Eventually I finished graduate school, and my houses got bigger and nicer.
 Guest bedroom, en suite bath, walk-in closet, outdoor patio and then even a pool.
 Yet the idea of the crone cabin never completely left me.

 Eventually I faced what many older people do, health challenges and a desire to retire.
 I knew I would find it harder to afford and maintain my pool home into old age.
 The next leg of my life’s journey moved me to Sacramento to be near family.
 As I considered my housing alternatives, it hit me:

 My crone cabin!
 Was it time?

 Sacramento may be the “city of trees,” but I’d be unlikely to find bona fide woods in the state capitol.
-In the surrounding area maybe, but I couldn’t leave my sister after she was so excited about having me nearby.

 Lastly, my pool home had really spoiled me.
 But I have yet to see a cabin in the woods with a pool.